 Of course, we also wanted to know which strategies provided the strongest results and asked respondents to select those that apply.

-The most popular link building strategy — content marketing — also delivered the strongest results.
-Publishing quality content remains an effective way to earn links.
+The most popular link building strategies — digital PR and content marketing — also delivered the strongest results.
+Publishing quality content and pitching it remains an effective way to earn links.

 Link Building Tools and Reporting

 What tools do respondents use for link building?
 What metrics do they use to measure the quality of a backlink?
 That’s what this section is all about.

 Reporting and tools can be controversial in SEO and link building in particular.

 Andy Crestodina, Co-founder & CMO, Orbit Media.